gzpan/Translation-on-Tars-Documents/tars_tup.md

 The basic types of support include the following:

-void               : can only be represented in the return value of the function
+void :can only be represented in the return value of the function

-bool               : Boolean type, mapped to tars::Bool
+bool :boolean type, mapped to tars::Bool

-byte               : signed characters, mapped to tars::Char
+byte :signed characters, mapped to tars::Char

-short               : signed short integer, mapped to tars::Short
+short :signed short integer, mapped to tars::Short

-Int                             : signed integer, mapped to tars::Int32
+int :signed integer, mapped to tars::Int32

-Long               : signed long integer, mapped to tars::Int64
+long :signed long integer, mapped to tars::Int64

-Flo               : Map to tars::Float
+float :Map to tars::Float

-Double               : Map to tars::Double
+double :Map to tars::Double

-String               : Map to std::string, java:String
+string :Map to std::string, java:String

-Unsigned byte : unsigned character, c++ mapped to unsigend char other versions tars::Short
+unsigned byte :unsigned character, c++ mapped to unsigend char other versions tars::Short

-Unsigned short: unsigned short integer c++ mapped to unsigned short other versions tars::Int32
+unsigned short :unsigned short integer c++ mapped to unsigned short other versions tars::Int32

-Unsigned int: unsigned integer c++ mapped to unsigned int other versions tars::Int64
+unsigned int :unsigned integer c++ mapped to unsigned int other versions tars::Int64

 ## 2.4.
 Complex types